-The main difference with the experiments with a bidisperse host granular medium is the anisotropy of penetration, which is larger in the monodisperse case.
-A possible reason for this is the difference in the distribution of coordination numbers for monodisperse and polydisperse systems [40].
-Distribution of coordination numbers for polydisperse systems is more spread, which provides force chain network with more branch-points.
+The main difference with the experiments with a bidisperse host granular medium is the anisotropy of penetration.
+Here, anisotropy refers to the different depths to which the guest particles penetrate into the host packing, depending on the spatial direction.
+Anisotropy is larger in the monodisperse case when we observe the strongly asymmetric spreading of the cluster of injected grains.
+A possible reason for this is the difference in the distribution of coordination numbers for monodisperse and polydisperse systems [41].
+The distribution of coordination numbers for polydisperse systems is more spread, which provides a force chain network with more branch points.
 In the systems with more branching in their force chain network there are more pathways available for stress transmission.
 In contrast, monodisperse packings are limited in their range of coordination numbers, which limits possible directions for force transmission.
-This suggests that a host granular material ability to form straight chains is one factor that governs anisotropy of penetration of guest particles.
+This suggests that a host granular material ability to form straight chains [17] is one factor that governs anisotropy of penetration of guest particles.

 Compaction of host granular packing also increases anisotropy of penetration of guest grains.
 By visualizing the host medium rearrangement, the origin of this anisotropy is clearly identified.
-It is well known that monodisperse two-dimensional packings of disks exhibit a spontaneous tendency to order [41].
-In two dimension, when equal discs are poured in a disorderly fashion into a container, they tend to organize themselves locally into close packing configurations.
+It is well known that monodisperse two-dimensional packings of disks exhibit a spontaneous tendency to order [42].
+In two dimensions, when equal discs are poured in a disorderly fashion into a container, they tend to organize themselves locally into close-packing configurations.
 Shaking can increase the packing fraction, leading gradually to an overall ordered configuration.
-Such a local organization is extended over long distances yielding assembly with privileged paths for force propagation.
-Local recrystallization provides that monodisperse packings have straighter force chains since in crystallized regions, long chains are almost perfectly straight.
-As a consequence, the internal deformation process of monodisperse host packing occurs via the nucleation and the propagation of one or several 'cracks' defining separate blocks of grains which move as a whole.
+Such a local organization is extended over long distances yielding assemblies with privileged paths for force propagation.
+Local recrystallization provides that monodisperse packings have straighter force chains, since in crystallized regions long chains are almost perfectly straight.
+As a consequence, the internal deformation process of monodisperse host packing occurs via the nucleation and the propagation of one or several "cracks" defining separate blocks of grains which move as a whole.
 These cracks are preferentially initiated by piling defects.
 Clusters of particles eventually break down and new ones are formed as guest grains penetrate.
-Optical imaging brings evidence that the anisotropy of penetration of guest grains is associated with crack formations inside host granular medium.
+Optical imaging brings evidence that the anisotropy of penetration of guest grains is associated with crack formations inside the host granular medium.